adamsol/Pyxell/docs/manual.md

 ### Generators

 Generator is a function producing a sequence of values that can be iterated over without storing it in memory.
-To create a generator, add an asterisk symbol in the function definition and use `yield` instead of `return`.
+To create a generator, add an ellipsis to the return type declaration and use `yield` instead of `return`.

 ```
-func* divisors(n: Int): Int def
+func divisors(n: Int): Int... def
     for x in 1..n do
         if n %% x do
             yield x